-The data listing in II-1 to II-69 allows users to make a comparison of data generated by two different analytical methods for a number of elements.
+The data listing in II-1 to II-63 allows users to make a comparison of data generated by two different analytical methods for a number of elements.
 Before attempting such a comparison some caution should be exercised.

-- The original data for Ni, Co, As, Mo, and Fe were obtained by AAS using a partial extraction (HNO3 and HCl).
-The data for these elements obtained on re-analysis are by INAA, which produces 'total' data.
-Hence, the original data will likely be somewhat lower than the INAA data. - The data for U and Ba (the latter in stream sediments only) were derived by 'total' methods both originally and on re-analysis. - 3.
-The sample preparation for the original analyses differed from the preparation employed for the re-analysis.
+- 1. The original data for Ni, Co, Mo, and Fe were obtained by AAS using a partial extraction (HNO3 and HCl).
+Original data for As were obtained using a hot 6M HCl attack with a colorimetric finish (silver diethyldithiocarbamate.
+The data for these elements obtained on reanalysis are by INAA, which produces 'total' data.
+Hence, the original data will likely be somewhat lower than the INAA data. - 2.
+The data for U were derived by 'total' methods, both originally and on reanalysis. - 3.
+The sample preparation for the original analyses differed from the preparation employed for the reanalysis.
 Originally, a portion of the collected sample was prepared.
-Prior to re-analysis all of the remaining original sample was prepared and bottled.
-As a result, most of the original data were obtained from a different split of the unprepared sample than that which was used for re-analysis.
-Disagreement between original and re-analyzed data for some elements might be attributed to heterogeneity of the two different splits used for the two analysis.
+Prior to reanalysis all of the remaining original sample was prepared and bottled.
+As a result, most of the original data were obtained from a different split of the unprepared sample than that which was used for reanalysis.
+Disagreement between original and reanalyzed data for some elements might be attributed to heterogeneity of the two different splits used for the two analyses.